A Gas Water Heater or Other Appliances May Be at Risk of a Sudden and Deadly Flashback Fire

 newer gas water heaters are safer

 Newer gas water heaters are required to have a flame arrestor, which will trap and burn any flammable vapors inside the heater while protecting against flashbacks.
 If you do decide to purchase a new water heater, make sure it has a flame arrestor.
 But don't just assume that because you have a newer water heater that yours has a flame arrestor.
 You need to check for one and ensure it's working.

-You might also consider investing in a tankless gas water heater, which will heat water instantly on demand.
-Most of them even qualify for hefty federal tax credits.
+It would also be a great opportunity to invest in an energy efficient model with the Energy Star logo.
+You might also consider investing in a tankless water heater, which will heat water instantly on demand.
+Some of them even qualify for tax credits.